 This is when you grab a soul-crushing weight in each hand and go for a distance that once upon a time seemed like “just crossing the street” and now seems far.
 DON’T SET IT DOWN.

-As my wife says “I don’t like farmer carries”.
+As a trainee once told me, “I don’t like farmer carries”.
 To her I say, “That’s kind of the point”.

 What do you mean by sport-specific cardio?